Default header image

 I first became interested in scientific research during my BSc at the University of British Columbia while volunteering in a research lab.
 I was always fascinated by the brain and brain diseases and quickly realized that I love research.
 At the time I was trying to develop strategies for delivery of therapeutics across the blood brain barrier in Sandhoff and Tay-Sachs diseases, devastating, fatal neurodegenerative disorders that primarily affect young children.
 After my BSc, I worked as a research technician in Dr. Michael Hayden’s lab researching the adult-onset neurodegenerative disease, Huntington disease (HD).
 There, I became fascinated with how the protein-lipid modification known as palmitoylation regulates protein trafficking in neurons and how that goes wrong in neurological disorders.
 I quickly decided that I wanted to pursue a PhD with Dr. Hayden investigating the role palmitoylation plays in HD and identified the Huntingtin palmitoylating enzyme ZDHHC17 as an essential protein crucial for neuronal integrity.
 This led to a postdoctoral fellowship in the lab of Dr. Gareth Thomas in Philadelphia.
 During my postdoc I combined biochemical and cell biological studies with viral-mediated approaches in neurons to identify a new role for palmitoylation in targeting voltage-gated potassium ion channels to the neuronal axon initial segment, the site of action potential initiation.
 I joined the Department of Molecular and Cellular Biology at the University of Guelph June 2020.

-Charlotte Townsend (she/her/hers) – PhD Candidate
+Charlotte Townsend-Bennie (she/her/hers) – PhD Candidate

 I am a first generation university student who completed their Honours BSc.
 In Molecular Biology & Genetics at the University of Guelph.
 Falling in love with not only molecular science but also the beauty and culture of the campus, I knew I wanted to continue my academic journey at UoG.
 While looking over faculty and various labs I came across Dr. Sanders and her work on palmitoylation of neuronal proteins.
 I have a never-ending curiosity of how proteins are regulated and trafficked throughout our cells.
 I am also fascinated by the human brain and being able study protein defects that are implicated in human disease is something that brings me so much gratification.
 As a PhD student in the NeuroPalm Lab I get to learn and build my skills in various genetic, biochemical, and cell biological approaches.
 My current focus is on the mechanisms of dynamic palmitoylation of voltage-gated potassium ion channels and how dynamic palmitoylation aids in the clustering of these channels at the axon initial segment.

-Saba Sabzevari (she/her/hers) – PhD Student
+Saba Sabzevari (she/her/hers) – PhD Candidate

 I recently joined the NeuroPalm lab recently as a PhD student.
 I have a background in behavioural studies and am eager to learn more about molecular sciences.
 Dr. Sanders’ lab provides me with the opportunity to learn more about protein regulation and trafficking.
 I find it intriguing to watch how minor adjustments in the smallest parts of our bodies may have a significant impact on our health and well-being.
 I am interested in studying molecular biology and using what I have learned to address and alleviate neurological and psychological disorders.
 Dr. Sanders is a highly helpful personality and is highly knowledgeable, making her an excellent supervisor.
 The NeuroPalm lab, with its diverse techniques and prospects, can assist me in moving closer to my goal.
 I believe that the most meaningful aspect of my life is when I can alleviate the suffering or sorrow of others, and I hope that as a scientist, I can accomplish this goal.